ARM-software/arm-enterprise-acs/README.md

 Before starting ACS build, make sure of the following: <br />
 a.
 Must use BASH shell.<br />
 b.
-Must be a member of https://github.com/UEFI/UEFI-SCT. if not, please request access by email: admin@uefi.org by providing GitHub account Id.<br />
+If UEFI SCT is to be built (not done by default), membership of https://github.com/UEFI/UEFI-SCT is necessary.
+If not a member, please request access by email: admin@uefi.org by providing GitHub account Id.<br />
 Note: These build steps only target AArch64. <br />

  #Create a directory that will be your workspace and `cd' into it. <br />